THE SEASON FOR LOVE - UP TO 30% OFF SELECT STYLES

 Save up to 30% on select Lab Diamonds

 Buying the right diamond starts with asking (and answering) the right questions.
 By assessing these questions and topics below, you'll be well positioned to tackle the diamond buying experience like a professional.
 If you can't answer these questions, you may want to do more research to ensure you make the right, confident purchasing decision.
 There's nothing worse than second guessing your decision and questioning whether you've made the right or wrong decision.
 You want to do this once so make sure you get it right!

-9. Should you insure the diamond?: This can be the biggest mistake post purchase.
+The biggest mistake post-purchase is forgetting/wanting to insure the diamond.
 We've heard too many horror stories of the diamond falling out (wear and tear or poor craftsmanship) or the ring being lost or stolen.
 Apart from an emotional loss, it can be a major financial setback to replace.
 And once you've given a ring, you can almost guarantee you'll be tasked with replacing it.
 At that time, you'll be glad you had insurance.
 Insurance can be provided by a specialized jewelry insurer or even the company that provides your renters or homeowners insurance.

 Diamonds are dirt and oil magnets.
 And dirt, oil and dust destroy a diamond's ability to sparkle because light cannot pass in and out.
 Every so often, possibly once a month, we recommend simply cleaning the diamond with a soft bristled toothbrush and soap with warm water.
 It's just that simple.
 It will restore the luster and shine of the diamond and look also as good as now.
 Once a year, request your jeweler to clean the diamond and ring.
 Their ultrasonic cleaner will be the most effective.